shellshock-dnull/components/README.md

 Idea
 --------------

-Main idea behind this role is to abstract instaliation and configuration of softwave by COMPONENTS.
+Main idea behind this role is to abstract installation and configuration of software by COMPONENTS.

 What do we think about installing, for example [Polybar](https://github.com/polybar/polybar)?
 Polybar is status bar.
 OK!
 How do I start using Polybar?
-By installing, configuring and running it, ofcourse.
+By installing, configuring and running it, of course .
 From now, lets make abstraction about Polybar as a **component**:
 - install
   Describes HOW we should install Polybar (by package 'polybar')
 - config
   Describes HOW we should configure Polybar.
 We'll create template called 'polybar', and provide vars to this template
 - run\_config
   Same as config, but used to describe HOW we should run Polybar.
 Great idea create separate bash-script with everything needed to run Polybar.
 Yes, this is another template.
-It also can be usefull for generating systemD configs, etc.
+It also can be useful for generating systemD configs, etc.
 - run
   Describes HOW we run Polybar (by exec config from run\_config).

-Thats all You need to start using Polybar or ZSH, or Dunst, of Rofi, or wherever -- pocibilities are endless.
+Thats all You need to start using Polybar or ZSH, or Dunst, of Rofi, or wherever -- possibilities are endless.

 Example Playbook (Polybar)
 ----------------
-Real life useage can be found [here](https://gitlab.com/shellshock.dnull/ansible).
+Real life usage can be found [here](https://gitlab.com/shellshock.dnull/ansible).

 `ansible playbook.yml`
 ```yaml